emojirades/emojirades/README.md

 # Edit the /etc/systemd/system/emojirades.service file and update the user and group

-cp emojiradesplusplus.config /etc/emojiradesplusplus
+cp emojirades.config /etc/emojirades
-sudo chmod 0400 /etc/emojiradesplusplus
+sudo chmod 0400 /etc/emojirades

-# Edit the /etc/emojiradesplusplus config file with your configuration for the bot
+# Edit the /etc/emojirades config file with your configuration for the bot

 sudo systemctl daemon-reload
 sudo systemctl enable emojirades